cjwit/vote/README.md

 Next up:

 * Finish conversion to ES6

-	* Begin with PollList.jsx
+	* Begin with actions?
+* Delete buttons on poll options should not be there if you are not poll owner
 * Nav bar does not work on mobile

+Potential future projects:

 * Chart transitions, reconfigure to work with React updates, add transitions
 * Using sessionStorage allows user to reload to vote

-Potential future projects:

 * Catch 401 error on failed login (instead of using alert)

-* Move disable voting logic from sessionStorage to sessionStorage or require login for voting and keep an array of voted polls in the user info